 - The Thai Ridgeback breed was kept pure by keeping it isolated from other dogs.

-- The Thai Ridgeback is a pariah type dog, which means they are free-ranging and outcasts in the social sense.
+- The Thai Ridgeback is a pariah-type dog, which means they are free-ranging and outcasts in the social sense.

 Physical Traits of the Thai Ridgeback

-A medium-sized dog with a wedge-shaped head and stand-up erect ears, the Thai Ridgeback is characterized by a ridge of hair which grows on its back in the opposite direction to the remainder of the coat.
+A medium-sized dog with a wedge-shaped head and stand-up erect ears, the Thai Ridgeback is characterized by a ridge of hair that grows on its back in the opposite direction to the remainder of the coat.

 It has a short and smooth coat, and the length of its body is approximately 10% longer than its height measured from the withers.